 Even in Mexico, it is hard to imagine life without a cell phone.
 Well, maybe especially in Mexico.
 Mexico is the poster child for how so-called third-world countries leap-frog over technologies and adapt new technologies faster than the their first-world neighbors.
 It is not uncommon anymore to see a Mayan woman in a huipile on her cell phone.
 Every teenager certainly has one.
 And Carlos Slim, the owner of both Telmex (land lines and Internet) and Telcel (cellular phones) is not only the richest man in Mexico, but last time we looked, is also the richest man in the world.
 Think about that!

 One day, we set out to upgrade our cellular phone service (which by the way, in Spanish, is called celular (sell-oo-LAR) or just plain cel).
 For the previous three years, we had been using a Telcel pay-as-you go system called Amigo.
-With the Amigo system (and others like it, though Amigo is by far the most popular), anyone can walk into almost any tendejon in Mexico or drive up to a yellow-shirted sales person at major stoplights all around Mexico and buy a ficha or card.
+With the Amigo system (and others like it, though Amigo is by far the most popular), anyone can walk into almost any tendejon in Mexico and buy a ficha or card.
 Scratch the back of this card like a lottery ticket to reveal the hidden code, then marca (dial) star-33 on your cell phone, enter the code, and your account is credited with the face value of the card.
 Easy!
-Amigo cards come in denominations between $30 and $500 pesos.
-Of course, Telcel often has a sale on these cards.
-For example, you can sometimes buy a $500 peso card that credits your account with $900 pesos.
-The easiest way to find out is to check your friendly, neighborhood stoplight salesperson.
-If there is a sale on the Amigo cards, they will have a handwritten sign telling you about it!
-The Amigo system will set you back about $4 pesos (about 36 U.S. cents) per minute for calls within your region.
+Even easier, just walk into your local Oxxo or other store that sells the cards, and give them your money and your phone number.
+They will automatically credit your account with the minutes you paid for.
+Amigo cards come in denominations between $30 and $500 pesos, but you can put any amount on your card electronically.
+Telcel sometimes has a sale on these cards where you can buy a $500 peso card that credits your account with $900 pesos.
+But in general, the Amigo system will set you back about $4 pesos (about 26 U.S. cents) per minute for calls within your region.

 There are advantages to the Amigo system.
 You can buy a phone and a card the moment you get off the plane or drive over the border.
 No credit necessary, no address, nada.
 On the flip side, the cards are rather unforgiving.
 If you run out of time when you are in the middle of a call, the call is over and you need to buy another card.
 With no money on your phone, you can’t place a call, although you can receive calls and instant messages.
 On a recent cross-country roadtrip, we found out that the cards are coded by date and location.
 So if you buy a card in Yucatan, you can use it in Tabasco, maybe, but maybe not in Nayarit.
 And whatever time you buy with a card has an expiration date built into it.
 Also, if you have a business in Mexico, you can’t write off the cost for tax purposes unless you buy from a store willing to give you an official serial-numbered receipt, a factura.
 Tendejons and street vendors don’t provide facturas.
 After awhile, if you live here, the Amigo system becomes either inconvenient or expensive or both, so moving up to a "normal" cellular phone account makes sense.

 There are five major cellular phone companies here in the Yucatan right now: Telcel, Nextel, IUSAcel, Axtel and Telefonica Movistar.
 Our first decision was which of these to choose.
-We learned that we couldn’t use our "chip" from our Amigo-activated phone in our new "account" phone, which would have allowed us to keep our phone number, so that wasn’t a factor.
-We chose to look into Nextel and Telcel.
+We chose to look into Nextel and Telcel, making sure that which ever company we chose, we could keep our Amigo phone number.

 A very nice gentleman from Nextel came to our office and gave us a thorough and intelligent sales presentation in English about Nextel services.
 Once upon a time, Nextel phones acted more like normal phones and a Nextel cell phone number looks like a land-line number to other phones.
 The Nextel phones themselves had a walkie-talkie service that was available between Nextel customers.
 Nowadays, Nextel has become more like other cellular phone services, offering contracts or pre-paid plans.
 Nextel once had a very limited phone selection, but they now offer Blackberry phones and many other cel phones.
 And if they don’t have a phone you like, you can even buy a chip with a Nextel number and plan, and install it on any phone you bought elsewhere.
 Now they have plans where you can call numbers from other cell phone companies using your minutes (but once your minutes are up, those calls cost more than Nextel numbers).
 With the Nextel prepaid service, you can buy credit for your phone in stores (like OXXO, Extra, etc.).
 Nextel advertises now that “all your calls are local”.
 They have no national roaming charges and claim that there are no extra charges for calling to the USA.
 (We have not investigated this detail yet, but we plan to look into it).